CynicDog/cloud-native-spring-jib-k8s-action/catalog-service/README.md

 ```
 > Make sure the image `postgres:latest` is loaded on minikube context in advance.

+## Start up `catalog-service` in a declarative way
-Or you can run `catalog-service` and `catalog-db` service (containerized postgres server) with manifest files all together as below:
+You can run `catalog-service` and `catalog-db` service (containerized postgres server) with manifest files all together as below:
 ```
 ./src/main/resources/manifest/dev> kubectl apply -f ./
 ```